 14. IKEA introduces faster check-outs with QR Codes

-IKEA makes check-outs for large furniture easier with QR based mobile check-out option.
+IKEA makes check-outs for large furniture easier with a QR-based mobile check-out option.
 For a store like IKEA that sells furniture of different sizes, it is a huge challenge to take the products to the check-out counter and scan them.
-IKEA came up with a simple QR code-based solution to this problem by introducing the scan and check-out feature.
+IKEA came up with a simple QR Code-based solution to this problem by introducing the scan and check-out feature.

 Instagram nametags are Instagram’s version of QR Codes that help businesses and influencers promote their Instagram profile.
 Name tags work the same way as any other QR Code by directing users to a specific Instagram profile when scanned.

 In the wake of the pandemic, restaurants are moving to contactless solutions like digital menus instead of physical menus.
 Since printing disposable menus aren’t cost-effective restaurants across the globe have moved to use QR Code menus.
-West Egg Cafe in Atlanta uses Beaconstac to power their QR Code menus.
+West Egg Cafe in Atlanta uses Beaconstac to power its QR Code menus.